jsphpndr/jsphpndr/content/privacy-policy/_index.md

 +++

 Hey, I’m Joseph, and this is my website, [https://josephpinder.com](/).
-One of my main priorities is respecting the privacy of my visitors.
-This Privacy Policy explains my approach to data collection and use.
+I take your privacy seriously, and this page explains what data is collected when you visit and how it's used.

-## No Data Collection
+## Data Collection

-I do not collect, track, or store any personal data from visitors at this time.
-My website does not use cookies, analytics tools, or any other tracking mechanisms.

-## General Data Protection Regulation (GDPR)
+This site uses **Google Analytics** and **Meta Pixel** to better understand how visitors use the site and where they come from.
+These tools may collect basic information such as:

+- Pages visited
+- Time spent on the site
+- Device and browser type
+- Referring websites or ads
+- Anonymized IP addresses

+This helps me improve the site and tailor content to what visitors find most useful.

+## Cookies and Tracking

+Google Analytics and Meta Pixel may use cookies or similar technologies to track visitor activity.
+You can manage or disable cookies in your browser settings at any time.

+## No Personal Info Collected Directly

+I do not collect names, emails, or any other personal details unless you choose to contact me directly.
+No forms or signups are currently used on the site.

+## Children’s Privacy

+This site is not intended for children under 13, and I do not knowingly collect any personal information from them.

+## Changes to This Policy

-Since I’m not collecting or processing any personal information, no GDPR compliance measures are applicable at this time.
-If this policy changes in the future, I’ll update this page to reflect any new data collection practices.
+If my data practices change, I’ll update this page to reflect any new tools or collection methods.

-## Log Files

-I do not log or store any visitor data.
-This means no information such as IP addresses, browser types, or referring pages is recorded when you visit my site.

-## Children’s Information

-I do not knowingly collect any personally identifiable information from children under the age of 13.
-Since no data collection is performed, this policy serves as a safeguard.
-Should this change, I’ll ensure that protections for children’s privacy remain a priority.

-## Online Privacy Policy Only

-This Privacy Policy applies to your visit to [https://josephpinder.com](/).
-Since I’m not collecting any data, this policy outlines my minimal data usage practices.

-## Consent
+## Contact

-By using my website, you acknowledge that no data is collected, tracked, or stored during your visit.

----

-If you have any questions about this Privacy Policy, please feel free to {{<email text="contact me" local="hello" domain="josephpinder.com" >}}.
+Have a question?
+Feel free to {{<email text="reach out" local="hello" domain="josephpinder.com">}}.